Empty Arms' Bereavement Support Group

 WHAT: This group is free & open to all families who have experienced pregnancy or infant loss at any stage.

 Emily Brownlow first came to Empty Arms in January 2013, after the stillbirth of her daughter Ruby.
 For years, she attended meetings every month, and connected with other families for support and friendship.
-Emily is a member of the peer companion team, supporting newly bereaved families through their losses and assisting hospital staff with memory making.
-She also co-facilitate the monthly bereavement group with Carol.
+Emily is a member of the peer companion team, supporting newly bereaved families through their losses in hospital settings and assisting hospital staff with memory making opportunities.
+She recently graduated from UMass with a nursing degree.

 Bereavement Support Group Principles